Purpose

 If you have used the grants portal as both an artist and for a school or organization, be sure you log on with the correct account to apply for this grant.

-As part of your application, you will provide samples of your artistic work.
+As part of your application, you must submit samples of your artistic work.

 Additional guidance is available on our support materials page.